Impact on climate and environment

 Energy efficiency in yards

-Implenia runs 24 or so large yards across Europe.
+Implenia runs 18 large yards across Europe.
 They function primarily as repair and maintenance centres and material storage depots.
 But many of these sites also have office premises.
 Running these complexes, some of which are very large, requires a lot of heat and electricity.

 Circular economy